 It’s possible for you to get bored by writing on the same story everyday.
 No one wants to stay on the same rask for a long period of time.
 To overcome this, make use of the following tips.

-For each story Event, Scene Or Chapter, use different font style, colour or size – Change it back to normal font when you are done for the day.
+For each story Event, Scene Or Chapter, use different font styles, colours or sizes – Change it back to the normal font when you are done for the day.

 This will help you get rid of the feeling that you are doing the same thing over and over again.

 Do not give writing boredom a chance.
 Get that draft done with, write it as if you’re telling yourself a story, don’t worry about anything or anyone.
 Have fun.